-We are an under-construction artistic playground in the Mojave desert.
-The mission is to build & maintain a sustainable, affordable, and nurturing environment for people to retreat, develop, and present their art with total creative freedom.
+We are an under-construction art residency in the Mojave desert.
+Our mission is to build & maintain a sustainable, free, and nurturing environment for people to create art, strengthen community, & learn about the virtues of Earthbag Building and poverty technology.

 DIY and building projects